LewL-ui/csgo-skin-changer/README.md

 <h3>How to use</h3>
 <h3>Important</h3>
-I'm not responsible for any bans that happen from using this software.
-Use at your own risk.
+<ul>I'm not responsible for any bans that happen from using this software.
+Use at your own risk.</ul>